scokobro/professional-identity/profIdent-draft1.md

 ## Public service

 Journalists relations with the 'public' - public journalism?
-Surveys of J journos understandings of the audience?
+Surveys of Japanese journalists understandings of the audience?

 Central term for Japanese discussion of the role of journalists is 'the right to know' (*shiru kenri*); this would seem to indicate a pervasive consciousness of journalism as a service to the general public.
 Of course, this leaves open the question of how this idea is operationalised; in any particular instance, which public is to be served and how?